Stochastic trust-region and direct-search methods: A weak tail bound condition and reduced sample sizing: Concluding remarks and future work

 \section{Concluding remarks and future work}

+This manuscript proposed a new tail bound condition for function estimation in stochastic derivative-free optimization, provably weaker than probabilistic conditions appearing in previous works.
+We showed how this condition can be obtained under a finite moment assumption on the black-box noise, generalizing finite variance.
+This naturally led to defining a trade-off between noise moment and number of samples per iteration, generalizing the classic $O(\Delta_k^{-4})$ sample bound of the finite variance case, with improvements for higher moments.

-This paper proposed new tail-bound probabilistic conditions for function estimation in stochastic derivative-free optimization.
-Those conditions, which are weaker than the usual assumptions for the potentially non-smooth case, allowed us to obtain convergence of both a direct-search and a trust-region method.
-Surprisingly, once proved that the series of squared stepsizes/radii is almost surely finite, a single tail-bound is sufficient to prove convergence to Clarke stationary points.
+Our tail bound assumption allowed us to obtain convergence of both a direct-search and a trust-region method \damiano{using a reduced number of samples per iteration}.
+Surprisingly, unlike prior works on stochastic DFO requiring multiple probabilistic conditions for convergence, in this work a single tail bound is sufficient to prove that the sequence of stepsizes/radii converges to~0, and to conclude convergence to Clarke stationary points.

 There are a few future research developments.
 A first one is the analysis of trust-region algorithms based on non-smooth random local models under the new conditions.
-Possible choices of the model include piecewise linear models and random smooth functions like the ones used in Bayesian optimization.
-Studying tailored models for special cases where the objective is the non smooth composition of smooth functions (like for instance the maximum of smooth functions) is a related challenge.
-Other possible research topics include the extension of our analysis to the constrained case, its integration within global optimization schemes, and numerical test on real world problems with noisy objectives.
+Possible choices of the model include piecewise linear models and random smooth functions like those used in Bayesian optimization.
+Studying tailored models for special cases where the objective is the non-smooth composition of smooth functions (like for instance the maximum of smooth functions) is a related challenge.
+Other possible research topics include the extension of our analysis to the constrained case, its integration within global optimization schemes, and numerical tests for non-smooth versions of the trust-region scheme.